List of Temple Owls men's basketball head coaches: Gallery

 Hall of Fame inductee Harry Litwack coached the Owls for 21 seasons.
 He is the school's second-winningest coach behind fellow inductee John Chaney.

-Former NBA guard and Owls player Aaron McKie is the current head men's basketball coach of the Temple Owls, taking over in 2019.
+Former NBA guard and Owls player Aaron McKie was the men's head basketball coach from 2019 to 2023.

 Fran Dunphy was the Temple Owls head coach from 2006 to 2019, leading the Owls to eight NCAA tournament appearances.

 Coaches

 Note: Statistics are correct through the end of the 2022–23 NCAA basketball season.